5 indicators that you are at risk of asbestos poisoning at work

 The task of removing asbestos from the insulation of old buildings has been ongoing for many years, but the effects of poisoning can take a long time to develop and can include everything from fibrotic lung disease such as asbestosis through to lung cancer.

-Neil McKinley said: “According to the World Health Organisation (WHO) no amount of asbestos exposure is safe and even the smallest amount can prove detrimental to health.
+Neil McKinley said: “According to the World Health Organization (WHO) no amount of asbestos exposure is safe and even the smallest amount can prove detrimental to health.

 “Asbestos is defined as a group of minerals made of microscopic fibres which can be dangerous when dealt with inappropriately.
 Workplace risk assessments need to be completed to avoid employees having contact with toxic asbestos fibres, as inhaling asbestos dust can cause a number of severe lung conditions, which in extreme cases, can further develop into cancer.